Querying Gold namespace

 - Start with

-SELECT * FROM ASSETS - Add filters to narrow to your scope (connector, asset type, status)
+SELECT * FROM assets - Add filters to narrow to your scope (connector, asset type, status)

-- Join to detail views like
+- Join to detail tables like

-TAGS,LINEAGE, orCUSTOM_METADATAonly after filtering
+relational_asset_details,glossary_details, ordata_quality_detailsonly after filtering

 Example:

--- Start with ASSETS, filter early, then join
+-- Start with assets, filter early, then join

 SELECT

-FROM ASSETS a
+FROM gold.assets a

-WHERE a.STATUS = 'ACTIVE'
+WHERE a.status = 'ACTIVE'

-AND a.CONNECTOR_NAME = 'snowflake'
+AND a.connector_name = 'snowflake'

-See also: ASSETS reference for full column list and usage patterns.
+See also: assets reference for full column list and usage patterns.

 Use GUID for joins